 Conclusion: Is Rice Water Good for Plants?

-In summary, there are plenty of benefits to using rice water on plants.
+In summary, the question “is rice water good for plants” is a resounding yes.
 To start, it is a cheap DIY fertilizer option, has loads of nutrients, and can also detract bugs from latching onto the plant.
 You can also add the rice water to your compost pile for future fertilization, so you don’t have to use it immediately.

 While there are many benefits to using rice water on plants, plant owners should remember two things.
 First, only use rice water on plants when it reaches room temperature.
 You don’t want to shock the plant with hot temperatures if they are unfamiliar with it.
 Second, you want to introduce your plants to this new nutrient-rich diet gradually, so consider giving a 50% mix of water and rice water to avoid overloading your plant with too many nutrients.